madrilene/eleventy-excellent/src/posts/daily/hot-takes-tuesday-for-2024-07-02.md

 ---
 title: "Hot Takes Tuesday for 2024-07-02"
+permalink: "/archive/hot-takes-tuesday-for-2024-07-02/"
-description: "Tech funding and M&A moves focus on A.I., CGI improvements, and GenAI, with potential for game-changing innovations in various industries."
+description: "Tech funding and M&amp;A moves focus on A.I., CGI improvements, and GenAI, with potential for game-changing innovations in various industries."
 date: 2024-07-02 23:03:04.679962+00:00
 ---